5l1v3r1/Mrs.Robot/README.md

 ## How it works &#x1F49C;

-Train a [variational autoenconder](https://blog.keras.io/building-autoencoders-in-keras.html) using TensorFlow.js on Node.
-The model will be trained on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
+* Train a [variational autoenconder](https://blog.keras.io/building-autoencoders-in-keras.html) using TensorFlow.js on Node.
+* The model will be trained on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset

-This example is a port of the code for a multilayer perceptron based variational autoencoder from this link https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py See [this tutorial](https://blog.keras.io/building-autoencoders-in-keras.html) for a description of how autoencoders work.
+* Multilayer perceptron based variational autoencoder from this link https://github.com/keras-team/keras/blob/master/examples/variational_autoencoder.py

 ## Autoencoders

  ![Autoencoders yay ](https://github.com/lucylow/Mrs.Robot/blob/master/autoencoder.jpg)

-* Data compression algorithm where compression and decompression functions are defined for the user
+* Data compression algorithm with compression and decompression functions
+* User defines the parameters in the function using variational autoencoder
 * Implemented using neural netowrks (especially useful for solving problems in unsupervised learning... but not every useful in a pragmatic sense.)

 ## Label Description &#x1F538;: